 Your ductwork is the delivery system for cool air throughout your home.
 If your ducts are old, leaky, or improperly sized, your new Trane unit can’t perform efficiently, no matter how great it is.
 During our assessment, we’ll inspect your ductwork’s condition.
 If we find issues that compromise performance, we may recommend repairs or replacement.
 While new ductwork adds to the cost, it’s a crucial step for maximizing your system’s efficiency and your home’s comfort.
 A professional duct cleaning can also improve airflow and your home’s air quality.

-Necessary Electrical Upgrades
+What About Necessary Electrical Upgrades?

 High-efficiency air conditioners can have different electrical needs than older units.
 Your home’s existing electrical panel might not be equipped to handle a new Trane system, especially if you live in an older home.
 If an upgrade is needed, it could involve replacing a circuit breaker or running new wiring.
 These electrical upgrades are essential for safety and ensuring your new system operates correctly without tripping breakers.
 Our technicians evaluate your electrical setup as part of our comprehensive air conditioning & heating replacement & installation process to ensure everything is up to code.

-Permits and Local Inspections
+Don’t Forget Permits and Inspections

 You want your new AC installed safely and correctly, and that’s where permits come in.
 Most cities in the DFW area require a permit for HVAC replacement to ensure the work complies with local building codes.
 The cost of these permits and any required inspections varies depending on where you live.
 This process protects you by verifying that the installation is done right.
 We handle the entire permitting process for you, from filing the paperwork to scheduling the final inspection, giving you complete peace of mind.
 You can find answers to other common questions on our FAQ page.